b0techt/casualVJB/README.md

-# Casual Two way transaction
+# Simple Bank Account Simulator

+Virtual Simple Java Bank.

-Virtual Java Bank, made two years ago.
+Made five years ago, uploaded unto Git two years ago.

-Which really is just a two way transaction where the user can withdraw and deposit "money" into an account.
+Which really is just a simple bank account simualator where the user can withdraw and deposit "money" into an account.

 Fully functional and completed, it creates a text file that consists of:
-> First name
+* First name
->
-> Surname
+* Surname
->
-> Age
->
-> Card Number
+* Card Number
->
-> Security Number
+* Security Number
->
-> PIN
+* PIN
->
-> Balance --> in a separate file
+* Balance (separate file)

 Uses username to login, it's also the name of text file and will be seen in welcome message.